tradingkey.logo

 Britain says talks to join EU defence fund have broken down

-- Britain said on Friday that talks to join the European Union's defence fund SAFE had broken down, in a major setback to a much-vaunted post-Brexit reset of relations aimed at strengthening the continent's defence.
+- Britain said on Friday that talks to join the European Union's defence fund SAFE have broken down, in a setback for a much-vaunted post-Brexit reset of relations aimed at strengthening Europe's defence.

-Prime Minister Keir Starmer had hailed a "new era" in Britain's relationship with the EU in May, with an agreement to reset defence and trade ties that allowed Britain to negotiate to join the a 150 billion euro ($173 billion) fund to rearm Europe.
+Prime Minister Keir Starmer hailed a "new era" in Britain's relationship with the EU in May, with a deal to reboot defence and trade ties that allowed London to negotiate joining the 150 billion euro ($173 billion) fund to rearm Europe.

-But two days ahead of the deadline to conclude talks, Britain said that it wouldn't be possible to reach an agreement.
+But two days ahead of the deadline to conclude talks, Britain said it would not be possible to reach an agreement.

 "Negotiations were carried out in good faith, but our position was always clear: we will only sign agreements that are in the national interest and provide value for money."

-Under the terms of the fund, procurement contracts must ensure that no more than 35% of component costs originate outside the EU or other participating countries like Ukraine.
+Under the terms of the fund, procurement contracts must ensure that no more than 35% of component costs originate outside the EU or from other participating countries such as Ukraine.

-An EU Commission spokesperson declined to comment on the outcome of ongoing discussions, but said they had been intense, carried out constructively and in good faith.
+An EU Commission spokesperson declined to comment on the outcome of the talks, saying they had been intense but had been carried out constructively and in good faith.

 "We of course remain fully committed to delivering our ambitious UK-EU security and defence partnership."